jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 - **The Seasonal Cycle**: Both because of shorter daylight hours and lower solar intensity, solar panels in winter generate meaningfully less juice than in summer.
 This post goes into details.
 - **Differences in Geography**:  While there is some variability across the U.S. in seasonal / the daily cycle, geography also brings climate and weather pattern differences.
 I will look at a few solar-heavy U.S. states to see just how big these differences are.

-My ultiamte goal is to create a mathematical model of solar energy as a necessarily variable electricity **supply**.
-This can then be matched up against the demand for electricity, which itself fluctates.
-How the supply and demand fluctuates match up will impact (1) what energy storage may be useful in an electricity grid and/or (2) what other sources of generation (e.g., natural gas plants) can fill gaps when solar generation does not match demand well.
+I have two goals.
+The first is to provide real data that concretely fleshes out some of the features of solar generation that are often qualitatively addressed in much energy commentary (e.g., intermittency).
+The second is to start generating a mathematical model of solar energy as a variable electricity **supply**.
+This can then be matched up against fluctuating **demand** for electricity.
+How the supply and demand flucutations interact can generate other interesting outputs such as (1) how much energy storage is useful in the grid and/or (2) what other sources of generation (e.g., natural gas) may be needed to fill gaps.

 <!--more-->